The Center for American Music Preservation (CAMP) was established to help preserve historical American music

 including Miklos Rozsa ("The Lost Weekend", 1945) and Bernard Herrmann ("The Wrong Man", 1956)

-To register for this popular webinar on 1 November 2024 from eventbrite -- click here
+To read about this webinar presented on November 1, 2024 (while available) -- click here

 Roger Hall was the guest on the "Your History Your Story" podcast